$0 China → Canada Express Entry Guide — Quick-Start Checklist

 How Category-Based Draws Work

 Under category-based selection, IRCC can run draws specifically targeting applicants who fall into one or more priority categories, at CRS cutoffs lower than the general all-programs draw.
-Eligible categories as of 2025-2026 include:
+Eligible categories currently include:

-• French-language proficiency (applicants with NCLC 7+ in French and CLB 5+ in English)
+• French-language proficiency (applicants with NCLC 7+ in all four French abilities)

 • STEM occupations (specific NOC codes in science, technology, engineering, mathematics)